ophintor/ansible-docker-ucp/README.md

 ## Run the playbooks
 From inside the cloned folder, run the playbook as follows:
 `ansible-playbook -i vm_hosts site.yml --vault-password-file .vault_pass`
-It should take about 25 minutes to run.
+It should take about 30 minutes to run.

 ## Monitoring capabilities
-The last step of the `site.yml` playbook will create a monitoring stack using Graphana and Prometheus.
+One of the steps within the `site.yml` playbook will create a monitoring stack using Graphana and Prometheus.
 You can access the Graphana UI by browsing to http://UCP-NODE:3000.
-There is an example dashboard in JSON format included in the monitoring folder that you can import from the UI.

 ## Known issues
 - Your FQDN should resolve using DNS or else they will fail when trying to set up your DTR.
 A solution to this is either using your own publicly accessible domain or alternatively you could try this: https://github.com/bobfraser1/alpine-router